statamic/docs/content/collections/fieldtypes/video.md

 ---
 title: Video
-description: Extract consistent URLs from Youtube, Vimeo, and HTML5 compatible video links and preview them right inline.
+description: Extract embed URLs from Youtube, Vimeo, and HTML5 compatible video links and preview them right inline.
-overview: |
+intro: |
-  Extract consistent URLs from Youtube, Vimeo, and HTML5 compatible video links and preview them right inline.
+  Extract embed URLs from Youtube, Vimeo, and HTML5 compatible video links and preview them right inline.
+Feel free watch the whole thing instead of working – we won't tell.
-image: /assets/fieldtypes/video.jpg
+screenshot: fieldtypes/video.jpg
-added_in: 2.8
+stage: 4
 id: ced8b901-95bd-4006-b70e-4ea04d72fcb7
 ---
 ## Usage

-Enter a video URL and it will be loaded and displayed in an embedded player directly beneath the field so you can preview and confirm.
-Or watch the whole thing instead of working.
-We don't tell anyone.
+Enter a video URL and it will be loaded in an embedded player directly beneath the field so you can preview it.

 You may enter: